Dr. Rose Recommends for Healthy & Safe Travel

 TRANSDERM SCŌP The Transderm Scōp System (Fig. 4.1) is a circular flat patch that delivers 1.0 mg of scopolamine at a constant rate over 3 days.
 Because of its prolonged action, it is especially useful for seasickness.
 Travelers may want to try it for a few days before departure to identify any adverse effects.

 SCŌPACE (scopolamine hydrobromide) This drug is an oral form of scopolamine with a duration of 6 to 8 hours.
 It acts more rapidly than the scopolamine patch.
 The more rapid onset and shorter action make it better suited for airline or automobile travel.
 The dosage range is 0.4 to 0.8 mg.
 You should take it on an empty stomach 1 hour before departure.
 The dosage can be titrated for best effect.
+Tablets are available through a compounding pharmacy.
+The drug is also available as a patch.

 Ginger This natural motion sickness remedy is safe and moderately effective and is readily available in health food stores.